Joohee09/pp20199test/README.md

 # pp20199test

-JOOHEE typed it in the class
+JOOHEE typed it in the class.
+October 23th